HM22-code/breakout/README.md

 # breakout
-A simple breakout game made with pygame
+A simple breakout-style game made with pygame